Jane Got a Gun: Marketing

 In January 2015, the first images from the film were released online.
 On October 5, 2015, the first international poster was released.
 On October 21, 2015 the first international trailer was released.
 On December 7, 2015, the second and final international trailer was released.

 Distribution

-Originally the film was set to be distributed in the U.S. by Relativity Media, and The Weinstein Company.
+Originally, the film was acquired for distribution in the United States at the Marché du Film by Relativity Media and The Weinstein Company, with Relativity handling theatrical distribution and TWC preparing marketing materials; CBS Films and Focus Features were among the studios interested in acquiring the film as well.
 The film was originally announced that it would be released on August 29, 2014, which the studio cancelled on April 10, 2014.
 On April 24, 2014, the studio set a release date for February 20, 2015 for the film, which was later moved back to September 4.
-In July 2015, Relativity Media lost their distribution rights to the film, amid their filing for bankruptcy.
-The Weinstein Company then acquired the film, with plans of releasing the film in Europe first prior to the U.S. release.
-The film was released in the United States on January 29, 2016.
+In July 2015, Relativity Media filed for Chapter 11 bankruptcy; the film's producers barely managed to take back rights to the film prior to the filing.
+The Weinstein Company then re-acquired distribution rights in September that year.
+However, the film was then scheduled for a release sometime in February 2016, diminishing its makers' hopes for an awards-qualifying run.
+TWC nevertheless made efforts to heavily market the film for its European release in November 2015.
+Ultimately, the film was released in the United States on January 29, 2016.